DoctrinAB/js-assignment-appointment/README.md

 ## These are the requirements for the booking application:

-- The application should consist of two views, one view for booking time slots and one endpoint for listing time slots.
+- The application should consist of two views, one view for booking time slots and one view for listing the booked appointments.
+The list view is for the caregivers so all booked appointments should be listed.

-- The application should have 2 API endpoints, one for saving appointments and listing appointments.
+- The application should have 2 API endpoints, one endpoint for saving appointments and one endpoint for listing appointments.

 ### Booking view: